-This part of the analysis focuses on analyzing the individual functionalities of the product to define the connections and relations between them, focuses on how users will perceive the product, and how the whole idea relates to the vision of the whole product.
+This part of the analysis focuses on analyzing the individual functionalities of the product to define the connections and relations between them, focuses on how users will perceive the product, what product requirements are, and how the whole idea relates to the vision of the whole product.
 This extensive pre-planning supports facilitating business processes.
 As a result, you can expect a clear image of your product that your audience would like to see, along with the assessment of software processes.

 - What core need is to be met by the finished product – what are the project requirements?